Talent Builds

 This talent loadout is my general recommendation for most raid encounters, as it currently has the highest single target damage output of any Prot Paladin build.
 Keep in mind that this build opts for Hammer of the Righteous, which has its power significantly boosted by the Blessed Assurance hero talent, affecting the rotation slightly which we’ll discuss in a later section.

-In the class tree you do have quite a few flexible points depending on what utility is needed on a fight, for example both Obduracy and Divine Reach can easily be moved into Unbound Freedom or Blessing of Protection (and Improved Blessing of Protection), plus if you need 1min Blessing of Sacrifice you can just change the Recompense choice node.
+In the class tree you do have quite a few flexible points depending on what utility is needed on a fight, for example Obduracy can easily be moved into Unbound Freedom or Improved Blessing of Protection, Blessing of Protection itself can be dropped entirely if not needed, plus if you want 1min Blessing of Sacrifice you can just change the Recompense choice node.
+In the capstone area you can also move Holy Ritual and Seal of the Crusader into Lead the Charge and Inspired Guard for some speed and personal defensiveness as opposed to having slightly more off-healing.
+Light’s Revocation can also be moved if you aren’t worried about potentially overlapping Forbearance with Divine Shield uses.

 CIEAAAAAAAAAAAAAAAAAAAAAAsZMYWGLzMjZmZZbmZGzsNzMGAAgBAAAAAAg2amZWMMzwYG2aDAYgBAYbAAAQAmZW2WaZmxCDGGAMDjB

-Like the raid tree you have some flexibility here, I’ve defaulted in taking your dispel but you could also put this point into Empyreal Ward if it is not required in a given dungeon.
+Like the raid tree you have some flexibility here, I’ve defaulted to taking dispel but you could also put this point into Empyreal Ward if it is not required in a given dungeon.
 You could also opt out of Blessing of Freedom if that isn’t required as well.
 In the centre area of the tree you can move around Sacrifice of the Just and Blessing of Protection if they aren’t needed, and in some niche cases Righteous Protection can be a powerful talent, which can be picked up by dropping Lead the Charge.

 CIEAAAAAAAAAAAAAAAAAAAAAAsZMYWGLzMjZmZZbmZGzsNmxAAAMAAAAAAA0WzMzihZGGzwWbAwYgBAYbAAAmZabWmtZACsxghBAzwYA

-Just like the raid build, the class tree for Templar is the same as Lightsmith, so you have all the same options in terms of what to flex talent points into based on your needs in a specific dungeon.
+Just like the raid build, the class tree for Templar in M+ is the same as Lightsmiths, so you have all the same options in terms of what to flex talent points into based on your needs in a specific dungeon.
 This includes the ability to move around Cleanse Toxins, Empyreal Ward, Blessing of Freedom, Unbound Freedom, Obduracy, Sacrifice of the Just, Blessing of Protection, Lead the Charge and Righteous Protection.

-When it comes to the spec tree you actually have quite a bit less flexibility, as Templar is locked in to Eye of Tyr + Inmost Light thanks to your hero talents.
+When it comes to the spec tree you once again have quite a bit less flexibility, as Templar is locked in to Eye of Tyr + Inmost Light thanks to your hero talents.
 That being said there are a couple points that can be moved around, as if you aren’t concerned with reaching the spell block cap you can choose to drop both points in Faith in the Light as well as Tirion’s Devotion in order to pick up Inspiring Vanguard, Sanctuary, and Consecration in Flame, all of which will grant you some additional throughput as well as easier consecration uptime.
 You can also opt to swap Tirion’s Devotion for Light of the Titans, giving you a self-sustain boost in dungeons where you take a lot of DoT damage.

 Class Talents